eeverman/andhow/README.md

 ToDo
 ----
 *	Start validation...
+*	Aliases should throw an error if they contain commas
+*	Aliases should show a warning if they contain dots.
+This could be used to match legacy names, so no warning if contained in a fixed name Group.
 *	IntConfigType needs more testing around conversions.
 *	Are there AppConfig tests that blowup due to unconvertable values (can't turn it to an int)?
 *	Need to add blocking on getting App instances that are not ready.